 - Only one entry per applicant

-- The deadline for submissions is 8 September 2017
+- The deadline for submissions is 23 September 2018

-- The three finalists will be announced in October ahead of SME Week and will compete at a grand finale in Tallinn where they will present their essays
+- The three finalists will be announced in October ahead of SME Week and will compete at a grand finale in Graz as part of the SME Assembly, where they will present their essays

 - The final winner will be chosen via a public vote

-- An all expenses paid trip to the SME Assembly in Tallinn, Estonia for the three finalists, to present their essays to 500+ Assembly delegates
+- An all-expenses paid trip to the SME Assembly in Graz, Austria for the three finalists, to present their essays to 500+ Assembly delegates

-- Presentation training before delivering essay live on stage at the SME Assembly 2017
+- Presentation training before delivering essay live on stage at the SME Assembly 2018

 - Promotion of essays across SME Week social media channels